-People can be lazy and often don’t find out all information relevant to the decision we are making.
+People can be lazy.
+We often don’t find out all information relevant to the decision we are making.
 It is hard work to find information.
-Our decisions based upon limited information can lead to personally or environmentally destructive outcomes that people wouldn’t make if they thought a little harder.
+Our decisions based upon limited information can lead to personally or environmentally destructive outcomes.
+People wouldn’t make these decisions if they thought a little harder.
 This is a problem.
 What can you do?
 Still, there is a positive way to look at this.
 Take the perspective that laziness is a sustainable resource.
 Harness people’s laziness to help them be better.

-This can be used to indict human beings, aren’t people terrible?
-I don’t see that.
-Some laziness is, literally, the only way people can possibly cope.
-Imagine treating every decision as worth getting “absolutely right” — you would be a wreck before breakfast.
+That we are lazy can be used to indict human beings.
+Aren’t people terrible?
+I don’t see it that way.
+Some laziness is, literally, the only way you can possibly cope.
+Imagine treating every little decision you make as essential to get “absolutely right”.
+You would be a wreck before breakfast.

 Better to do as we all do and take shortcuts.
 This is the only reasonable way to behave in the real world.
 Luckily our shortcuts (heuristics) are often pretty effective.

-Some people think structuring decisions is seedy, you are after all influencing people to make a specific choice.
-I don’t accept this; human beings influence each other every day in various ways.
-Influence will happen anyhow why not influence with a positive purpose?
+Some people think structuring decisions is seedy.
+You are after all influencing people to make a specific choice.
+I don’t accept this.
+Human beings influence each other every day in various ways.
+Influence will happen anyhow.
+So why not influence with a positive purpose?
 Marketers influence people to pick personally and environmentally destructive options all the time.
 Given that we do this why not help them make decisions that make the world a better place.
 The good news is that when you design a decision to work for lazy people it keeps on working.
 Human laziness is a sustainable resource.
 It isn’t going away anytime soon.

-If you want to know more there are a good few guides to helping people make sustainable decisions look at the Ivey Network for Business Sustainability’s “Systematic Review: Decision Making”.
+If you want to know more there are a good few guides to helping people make sustainable decisions.
+This is an old note from the Ivey Network for Business Sustainability’s “Systematic Review: Decision Making”.
 As the authors say: “Ultimately, the recognition that behavioural nudges … are an effective and acceptable means of facilitating sustainable behavioural change will, we hope, translate to a proliferation of intervention techniques” to improve decision making.

-Read: Joseph Arvai, Victoria Campbell-Arvai and Piers Steel (2012), Systematic Review: Decision Making, Network for Business Sustainability available here.
+Read: Joseph Arvai, Victoria Campbell-Arvai, and Piers Steel (2012), Systematic Review: Decision Making, Network for Business Sustainability, for more see here.